 Every spring, the Mathematics Department awards scholarships to deserving mathematics majors and graduate students.
-The purposed of these awards is to encourage academic excellence by honoring our best students.
+The purpose of these awards is to encourage academic excellence by honoring our best students.
 These scholarships are funded through donations by friends of the department.
-Information and application forms are available in the spring semester and scholarship winners are honored at a reception which is usually held on the afternoon of Study and Conference Day, also known as Dead Day of the Spring Semester.
+Information and application forms are available in the spring semester and scholarship winners are honored at a reception.
 The Department of Mathematics Scholarships were first awarded in 1983.
 Each year, mathematics faculty members contribute to this fund to honor academic achievement and encourage further academic studies.

 Morton Future Teacher Award

 This award is sponsored by the late Ms. Lucile Morton and her husband Charles Morton.
 She graduated from SJSU in 1968 in mathematics and also obtained a masters degree from this department writing her thesis under Vern Hoggatt.
 As Ms. Morton became a high school teacher, this award is given specifically to students looking to become teachers.
 This scholarship is renewable.

 This scholarship was first awarded in 1983.
 Professor Dieckmann was a highly regarded member of the mathematics faculty here for many years.
 He endowed a scholarship fund by a gift from his estate to reward and encourage academic excellence by a math major.